-Top biking routes in India: The desert kingdom of Ladakh
+Top biking routes in India: The legendary passes of Ladakh

 The most iconic of all the top biking routes in India, the route from Manali to Leh covers about 900 kms over 8-10 days.
 You’ll start in the lush valleys of Manali, passing through pine forests and apple orchards, and will ride straight into the heart of the most starkly beautiful regions of India.